grahamito/GPCTweetSearch/README.md

 - For testing, searches for "@BarackObama" (very frequent new tweets)

 ## Other issues
-- Code to prevent simultaneous fetches needs to be debugged
 - Image sizes in tableview display oddly need code to fix size, or change placeholder image

 -Check we don’t need a separate managedObjectContext for inserts